lawrennd/old_talks/_ml/includes/multivariate-gaussian-closure.md

 \notes{Since the covariance matrix is specified pairwise, this implies that the covariance matrix must be dependent only  on the index of the two observations $\dataScalar_i$ and $\dataScalar_j$ for which the covariance is being computed.
-In general we can also think of this index as being infinite: it could be a spatial or temporal location.}
+In general, we can also think of this index as being infinite: it could be a spatial or temporal location.}
 \begin{align*}
 p(\dataVector) = \int p(\dataVector, \dataVector^*)